Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems: The Proposed CHEMP Receiver

 From (\ref{probs}), the log-likelihood ratio (LLR) of $x_i$, denoted by $L_i$, can be written as

-From (\ref{llreq}), $p_i$, the probability of symbol $x_i$, can be written as
+From (\ref{llreq}), the probability of symbol $x_i$, can be written as

 {\em Message passing:} The system is modeled as a fully-connected graph, where the data symbols in $\vx$ represent the nodes.
-There are $2K$ nodes in the graph.
-The message sent from the $i$th node to every other node is the probability $p_i$, computed from (\ref{pix}).
-Likewise, node $i$ will receive similar messages from every other node; i.e., node $i$ will receive message $p_j$ from node $j$, $\forall j\neq i$.
+There are $2K$ nodes in the graph corresponding to the $2K$ elements in the vector $\vx$.
+The $i$th node uses the knowledge of $\mj$, $\vz$ and the incoming APPs $\{p_1,p_2,\cdots,p_{i-1},p_{i+1},\cdots,p_{2K}\}$ to obtain a soft estimate of the interference to symbol $x_i$, and computes its APP, $p_i$.
+That is, each node is an approximate APP processor for its associated symbol, and message passing refers to the exchange of APP values computed at each iteration.
 Figure \ref{msgpass} illustrates the above message passing schedule.
-Note that the computation of the messages $p_i$ in (\ref{pix}) requires the computation of (\ref{musigma}) and (\ref{llreq}).
+Note that the computation of the message $p_i$ in (\ref{pix}) requires the computation of (\ref{eq_mu}), (\ref{musigma}) and (\ref{llreq}).
 The algorithm is initialized with $p_i=0.5$, $\forall i$, and message passing is carried out for a certain number of iterations, after which the algorithm stops.
 The values of $p_i$s at the end are taken as the soft values of $x_i$s.
 These soft values can be directly fed to the channel decoder in coded systems.
 In uncoded systems, a hard estimate of symbol $x_i$ can be obtained as